Bootstrapping traceless symmetric $O(N)$ scalars: Focusing on

 \item A second strong feature was present in the bound on the first spin-1 antisymmetric operator after the $O(N)$ conserved current.
 Thus, we also add the assumptions that the first antisymmetric vector after the conserved current has a dimension larger than 3, i.e. assume that $\Delta_{J'}$ takes a value somewhere in the raised plateau in figure \ref{fig:Jp_RP3}.
 This assumptions restricts the island further from the right and is compatible with the expected $ARP^3$ region (see an example in figure \ref{fig:OneRelSingletWithCuts_Stressp_5.5_Jp_3}).

 \item In order to exclude the influence of the $O(9)$ model and the free theory with O(9) symmetry, it is useful to assume a small gap on the fist Hook vector dimension $\dHook$.
-Due to the identification $\phi^a=t^{ij}$ and the resulting re-organization of operators these theories effectively have $\dHook=\Delta_{J}=2$.
+Due to the identification $\phi^\alpha=t^{ij}$ and the resulting re-organization of operators these theories effectively have $\dHook=\Delta_{J}=2$.
 Thus even a small gap above the unitarity bound can exclude these.
 Furthermore, no theory where the symmetry group really is $O(4)$ is expected to have a conserved Hook vector.
 If we assume, for example, that $\dHook>2 +\delta$, with $\delta\sim 10^{-2}$ the peninsula detaches from theories with O(9) symmetry (see for instance figures \ref{fig:plotonerelsingletwithv31}, \ref{fig:OneRelSingletWithCuts_Stressp_5.5_Jp_3_v31_2.03} and \ref{fig:oneboxbelowboxp3stressp5effectOfHook}).

 \item A final feature found in the previous section were two kinks in the bound on the first Box scalar.
 If we compute the allowed region in the $(\Delta_t,\dbox)$ plane assuming the existence of a single relevant box operator and the assumptions of point 2-4, we find an island in the neighborhood of the kink.
-Unfortunately the island disappears when pushing the numerics to $\Lambda=35$ (see figure \ref{fig:OneRelBoxMildConstraintsAllLambda}).\footnote{The effect on the allowed $(\Delta_t,\dbox)$ region of just the assumption of the existence of only one relevant box operator is shown in figure \ref{fig:plotoneboxbelowboxp3}.} If we relax the assumption of a single relevant box operator, the island survives at $\Lambda=35$, see figure \ref{fig:FinalBoxIsland} in this section.
+Unfortunately the island disappears when pushing the numerics to $\Lambda=35$ (see figure \ref{fig:OneRelBoxMildConstraintsAllLambda}).
+If we relax the assumption of a single relevant box operator, the island survives at $\Lambda=35$, see figure \ref{fig:FinalBoxIsland} in this section.
 The island is localized in the region $\Delta_b\geq1.3$.

 In conclusion, assumptions 1-5 allow to carve an island in the $(\Delta_t,\Delta_s)$ plane that overlaps with the lattice prediction and persists at $\Lambda=35$.
-We show the result in figure \ref{fig:FinalOneRelSingletIsland}
+We show the result in figure \ref{fig:FinalOneRelSingletIsland}.

 \end{enumerate}